deepBrainWH/hadoop/src/main/java/com/wangheng/hadoop/combiner/README.md

 MapReduce Combiner: MapReduce program with combiner

-Reducer now needs to process only 4 key/value pair data which is generated from 2 combiners.
+Reducer now needs to process only 4 key/value pair date which is generated from 2 combiners.
 Thus reducer gets executed only 4 times to produce final output, which increases the overall performance.
 4. Advantages of MapReduce Combiner

 As we have discussed what is Hadoop MapReduce Combiner in detail, now we will discuss some advantages of Mapreduce Combiner.

-    Hadoop Combiner reduces the time taken for data transfer between mapper and reducer.
+    Hadoop Combiner reduces the time taken for date transfer between mapper and reducer.
-    It decreases the amount of data that needed to be processed by the reducer.
+    It decreases the amount of date that needed to be processed by the reducer.
     The Combiner improves the overall performance of the reducer.

 Read: Counters in MapReduce